Hoyasumii/bee-movie/README.md

 I can't do this!

 Vanessa, pull yourself together.
-You have to snap out of
+You have to snap out of i